 J. Craig Venter, PhD, is regarded as one of the leading scientists of the 21st century for his numerous invaluable contributions to genomic research.
-Dr. Venter is Co-Founder, Chairman and Chief Executive Office of Human Longevity, Inc. (HLI), generator of “health intelligence” through the integration of genomics, state-of-the-art imaging and machine learning.
+Dr. Venter is Co-Founder of Human Longevity, Inc. (HLI), generator of “health intelligence” through the integration of genomics, state-of-the-art imaging and machine learning.
 HLI’s Health Nucleus is its flagship clinical research and discovery center that welcomes clients from around the world for the most robust health assessment available.
 Dr. Venter is also founder, chairman, and CEO of the J. Craig Venter Institute (JCVI), a not-for-profit, genomics-focused research organization with approximately 200 scientists and staff, and is co-founder, executive chairman, and co-chief scientist of Synthetic Genomics Inc., a privately held company dedicated to commercializing genomic-driven solutions to address global needs such as new sources of energy, new food and nutritional products, and next generation vaccines.

 Dr. Venter began his formal education after a tour of duty as a Navy Corpsman in Vietnam from 1967 to 1968.
 After earning both a Bachelor’s degree in Biochemistry and a PhD in Physiology and Pharmacology from the University of California at San Diego, he was appointed professor at the State University of New York at Buffalo and the Roswell Park Cancer Institute.
 In 1984, he moved to the National Institutes of Health campus where he developed Expressed Sequence Tags or ESTs, a revolutionary new strategy for rapid gene discovery.
 In 1992 Dr. Venter founded The Institute for Genomic Research (TIGR, now part of JCVI), a not-for-profit research institute, where in 1995 he and his team decoded the genome of the first free-living organism, the bacterium Haemophilus influenzae, using his new whole genome shotgun technique.